Rupert Murdoch: Activities in the United States

 In May 2007, Murdoch made a $5 billion offer to purchase Dow Jones & Company.
 At the time, the Bancroft family, who had owned Dow Jones & Company for 105 years and controlled 64% of the shares at the time, declined the offer.
 Later, the Bancroft family confirmed a willingness to consider a sale.
 Besides Murdoch, the Associated Press reported that supermarket magnate Ron Burkle and Internet entrepreneur Brad Greenspan were among the other interested parties.
 In 2007, Murdoch acquired Dow Jones & Company, which gave him such publications as The Wall Street Journal, Barron's Magazine, the Far Eastern Economic Review (based in Hong Kong) and SmartMoney.

 In June 2014, Murdoch's 21st Century Fox made a bid for Time Warner at $85 per share in stock and cash ($80 billion total) which Time Warner's board of directors turned down in July.
 Warner's CNN unit would have been sold to ease antitrust issues of the purchase.
 On 5 August 2014 the company announced it had withdrawn its offer for Time Warner, and said it would spend $6 billion buying back its own shares over the following 12 months.

 Murdoch left his post as CEO of 21st Century Fox in 2015 but continued to own the company until it was purchased by Disney in 2019.
 A number of television broadcasting assets were spun off into the Fox Corporation before the acquisition and are still owned by Murdoch.
 This includes Fox News, of which Murdoch was acting CEO from 2016 until 2019, following the resignation of Roger Ailes due to accusations of sexual harassment.

+Murdoch considered merging News Corp and Fox Corporation, but in January 2023 announced to the board that he had withdrawn the idea, stating that he and his son Lachlan had "determined that a combination [was] not optimal for shareholders of News Corp and FOX" at that time.
+The Special Committee of the Board of Directors of News Corp that had been set up to investigate the matter was dissolved.
+In September 2023, Rupert Murdoch retired, and handed over the leadership of his businesses to his eldest son Lachlan.